Developer Guide

 In order to represent how a job may be assigned to a person (or a person may take on a job) in real life, an

-is used.
+association class Employment is used.
 The class handles the following responsibilities:

 - Assigning a

-. - Removing all necessary associations on the deletion/edit of a
+Jobto aPerson. - Removing all necessary associations on the deletion/edit of a

-. - Filtering the
+JoborPerson. - Filtering the

-objects that are mapped to aPerson
+Jobobjects that are mapped to aPerson.

-In the current implementation, there is a many-to-many mapping of Job
+In the current implementation, there is a many-to-many mapping of Job objects to Person objects.
+An

-association can be created using Employment#associate(job, person)
+association can be created using Employment#associate(job, person).
+The jobs are internally referenced by

-, while the persons are referenced by personId
+jobId, while the persons are referenced by personId.
+Currently, the class Employment is written as a

 singleton.
-This may be changed to be a field of AddressBook
+This may be changed to be a field of AddressBook due to potential obstacles with the testing of

 the serialization/deserialization of the class.